 Q: In your opinion, are there any areas that should NOT be automated?

-DK: This is a highly personal decision and is dependent on customer requirements – and comfort level.
+A: This is a highly personal decision and is dependent on customer requirements – and comfort level.
 In some cases, NOC personnel prefer manually controlling certain alarm flows.
 For example, they may want to more closely examine issues that could impact critical network resources or specific VIP customers, before acting.

 Q: Why has it taken so long for automation to be more widely adopted?

-DK: One reason has been the lack of available automation tools.
+A: One reason has been the lack of available automation tools.
 Only in the last couple of years have we seen the types of advanced analytics tools that could facilitate full automation of many NOC and SOC processes.

 Another inhibitor has been the concern of the carriers’ network and service operations employees with regards to job cuts.
 On the one hand these folks are expected to embrace automation, on the other hand, some of them realize they might lose their jobs as a result.
 Also, automation involves changes in existing processes and requires setting up detailed automation rules – both of which take time to adjust and deploy.

 Given the fact that most communications service providers have been focusing on rolling out new services and other revenue-generating activities and trying to manage massive technology shifts from the likes of Network Function Virtualization (NFV) and 5G, automation hasn’t always been the top priority.
 But this is gradually changing.
 In 5G networks, for example, “closed-loop” automation is required between service assurance and the network orchestrator.
 There’s simply too much activity for humans to manage without it.